-We’ve previously discussed effective strategies you can employ when hiring software developers in India, as well as what to expect when offshoring your software development.
-While these articles offer great resources in helping hiring managers and executives identify what qualities to look for in these candidates, it’s also important to realize that the actual ins and outs of the screening and recruiting process are not as easy as you might think if you decide to hire software developer in India.
+While these articles offer great resources that help hiring managers and executives identify what qualities to look for in these candidates, it’s also important to realize that the actual ins and outs of the screening and recruiting process are not as easy as you might think if you decide to hire software developer in India.

 In India, the Equivalent of Two Weeks’ Notice is 90 Days

-Most developers in India have at least a 60-day notice period they need to give their current employer before they can switch to another job; for others, that waiting period between jobs can be up to 90 days.
-So when software developers in India accept an offer, they’re in essence putting in their notice and preparing to start a new job in 60 to 90 days.
+Most developers in India have at least a 60-day notice period they need to give their current employer before they can switch to another job.
+For others, that waiting period between jobs can be up to 90 days.
+So when an Indian software developer accepts an offer, they’re essentially putting in their notice and preparing to start a new job in 60 to 90 days.

 This leaves recruiters with a few options: